 This figure’s surface does not dry at all even I have been waiting for a couple of days.
 Long waiting is a usual situation of oil painting, I forgot to mix siccative while painting uniform and helmet.
 I was painting while listening to the radio, slowly leisurely moving brush, and forgot the siccative.

 I used Tamiya Enamel Color for drawing camouflage dots, the first color is black-green.
-The oil and Tamiya Enamel, both of them easily wiped off the paint in case of a mistake.
+The oil and Tamiya Enamel, easily wiped off the paint in case of a mistake.
 The Enamel is really earlier drying.

-I drew the second color dots.
+I drew the second color dot.
 After adding the other two color dots and painting the details, it is completed.
-I still have not drawn eyes at the last moment and now the time to challenge, maybe it’s blue eyes.
+I still have not drawn eyes at the last moment and now is the time to challenge, maybe it’s blue eyes.

 Now I’m watching a German war drama “GENERATION WAR”, “UNSERE MÜTTER, UNSERE VÄTER” in Germany.
 It has passed for a while since it was released.
 I felt the story was very good, even I’m in the middle now.
-Almost episodes are sad, probably the happy scenes are only the first 15 minutes.
+Almost all episodes are sad, probably the happy scenes are only the first 15 minutes.
 It’s a colorful and clean image.
 Because Germany made it, about the historical investigation of the military uniform, I think it is correct.
-All the performers are handsome and are a beautiful woman.
+All the performers are handsome and are beautiful women.

 Not to mention a story, the reality of the weathering of the German military helmet remained in the impression very much.
 Interestingly, the reaction against the war of an older brother and younger brother changes extremely in the middle.
 Though I have yet watched only two-thirds, I think that this is a considerable masterpiece.